SAP-samples/ui5-exercises-codejam/chapters/chapter009/readme.md

      path: ./remote-destination.json
 ```

-We described the build process for our multitarget application.
-Our UI5 app is now part of a 'multitarget application' because we not only want to deploy the approuter module (proxying requests to our UI5 app), but also an instance of the destination service in Cloud Foundry.
+We described the build process for our multi-target application.
+Our UI5 app is now part of a 'multi-target application' because we not only want to deploy the approuter module (proxying requests to our UI5 app), but also an instance of the destination service in Cloud Foundry.
 This instance is listed under `resources` and points to the `app/remote-destination.json` file defining the destination.
 The `bookshop-approuter` module `requires` this particular resource, which makes sure they will be bound during deployment.

 This is what our project's structure now looks like: